-Magazines.
+American magazines.
 I am studying the early magazine industry in America from its inception in 1741 to the eve of the Civil War in 1860.
 I tell the story of how, between 1741, the year the first American magazine was published, and 1860, the eve of the Civil War, that great sundering of community, magazines emerged as a distinct genre, with its own material practices and social conventions, and how magazines built a coherent, distinctively American and increasingly modern society.
 By transmitting facts, opinions, and entertainment, magazines in this era literally mediated between people, weaving “invisible threads of connection” (Starr 2004: 24) that connected geographically dispersed individuals into cohesive communities whose members shared values, principles, and ideas (Park 1940; Anderson 1983 ).
 Thus, magazines helped create and sustain the kinds of translocal groups that characterize modern societies.
-Magazines both shape their surroundings and are shaped by them; therefore, my treatment of magazines and community in America probes both how forces in American society supported and constrained magazines, and how the growing number and variety of magazines promoted and directed modern community-building in America, as well as anti-modern reactions to that process.
-To do this, I analyze data gathered from over 90 archival sources, which cover virtually all magazines published before the Civil War that left any trace of their existence (over 5,000) and key magazine personnel.
-My analysis highlights both material and cultural features of American society: efforts to build the fledgling republic, the co-evolution of intellectual property rights and cultural conceptions of authorship, fundamental shifts in American religion, the birth of modern social movements, and the development of the market for literature in America.
+Magazines both shape their surroundings and are shaped by them; therefore, my treatment of magazines, modernization, and community probes reciprocal causal processes: I examine how developments in American society supported and constrained magazines, as well as how the growing number and variety of magazines promoted and directed modern community-building in America, as well as anti-modern reactions to that process.
+To do this, I analyze data gathered from over 100 archival sources, which cover virtually all magazines published before the Civil War that left any trace of their existence (over 5,000) and key magazine personnel (founders, editors, publishers).
+My analysis highlights both material and cultural features of American society: efforts to build the fledgling republic, the co-evolution of intellectual property rights and cultural conceptions of authorship, fundamental shifts in American religion, manufacturing, agriculture, and commerce; the birth of modern social movements; and the development of the market for literature.
 It focuses in detail on three arenas of social life that were shaped by magazines: religion, social reform, and the economy.